Kenny4297/Weather-Wizard/README.md

 ## Features
 The user can enter any city across the globe and see the local time, the current weather (including the temperature, skies, humidity, low / high, wind speed ), along with the next 5 day forecast.
 They are also able to set a default location, which allows the dashboard to immediately fetch the default location when they visit the app, instead of manually entering their city each time they visit.

+This color scheme passes the AA and AAA level of the WCAG guidelines.

 ## Deployment
 Due to this portfolio being a SPA, I have decided to simply use GitPages for the deployment.
 Check it out [here](https://kenny4297.github.io/Weather-Wizard/)!